Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/exploring-visited-state-possibilities.md

 Do you see what's happening here?

 The background of the `UL` is `#404040`, so we make the span:after the same color, which makes it disappear.
-Then on the visited selector, we modify the span:after again to make it the color we want to show!
+Then, we modify the span on the visited selector:after again to make it the color we want to show!

 And this gives us the following: